VITA-Group/Privacy-AdversarialLearning/README.md

 ## Introduction

-TensorFlow Implementation of our ECCV 2018 paper ["Towards Privacy-Preserving Visual Recognition via Adversarial Training: A Pilot Study"](https://arxiv.org/abs/1807.08379) and our TPAMI (under review) paper ["Privacy-Preserving Deep Visual Recognition: An Adversarial Learning Framework and A New Dataset"](https://arxiv.org/pdf/1906.05675.pdf).
+TensorFlow Implementation of our ECCV 2018 paper ["Towards Privacy-Preserving Visual Recognition via Adversarial Training: A Pilot Study"](https://arxiv.org/abs/1807.08379).

 This paper aims to improve privacy-preserving visual recognition, an increasingly demanded feature in smart camera applications, by formulating a unique adversarial training framework.